jvsm10/jvsm10/README.md

 - 👋 Hi, I’m @jvsm10
 - 👀 I’m interested in AI and Image Processing
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on AI Projects
+- 💞️ I’m looking to collaborate on AI, Data Science and Java Projects
 - 📫 How to reach me: (Linkedin) https://br.linkedin.com/in/joão-victor-silva-menezes-878b8a103 || (E-mail) jvsm1010@gmail.com

 <!---